NBA postpones 5 more games; Young, Vogel enter protocols

 The NBA on Sunday postponed a total of five games involving nine teams in response to rising coronavirus numbers, raising the number of contests that have been pushed back this season to seven.

 Called off were three Sunday games: Cleveland at Atlanta, Denver at Brooklyn and New Orleans at Philadelphia.
-Also called off were Orlando's game at Toronto on Monday and Washington's game at Brooklyn on Tuesday.
+Also shelved were Orlando's game at Toronto on Monday and Washington's game at Brooklyn on Tuesday.

-The postponements came on the same day that Atlanta announced star guard Trae Young entered the league's health and safety protocols and the Los Angeles Lakers said coach Frank Vogel had also been added to the list.
+The postponements came on the same day that Atlanta announced star guard Trae Young entered the league's health and safety protocols and the Los Angeles Lakers said coach Frank Vogel also was added to the list.

-They join Isaac Okoro and Evan Mobley, who entered the protocols previously.
+They joined Isaac Okoro and Evan Mobley, who entered the protocols previously.

 But on Sunday, the league added significantly to the list of postponements, with teams simply not having enough players to compete.
 Brooklyn alone has 10 players — plus some staff — in the protocols.